Not Afraid of Heavy Parts

 At 120 revolutions per minute, a slight deformation in a part can have devastating effects.

 At Andritz Hydro, ensuring the quality control of a 200-ton part poses a unique set of challenges.
-For starters, the physical size of the Francis turbine is an obstacle that makes the task of taking of measures extremely difficult, and without the proper equipment, practically impossible.
+For starters, the physical size of the Francis turbine is an obstacle that makes the task of taking measurements extremely difficult, and without the proper equipment, practically impossible.
 Add to that the fact that despite the massive size of these parts, precision needs to be at 1/100th of a millimeter.

 Yener Korkmaz, Director of Test and Measurement at Andritz Hydro Ravensburg and responsible for quality assurance, inspection and repair of incoming goods, stated that “taking the measurements themselves, such as target points, alignment, analysis, etc., doesn’t pose a challenge, our key challenge really lies in accessing the part, since space is often limited and we physically cannot move to a better position.”